jenessagordon/address-book/README.md

 - You can reload the state of my application by:
   - running the application from the GUI class, then
   - clicking the button labelled "Load Address Book".
-Note that in order to notice this button's behaviour, the loaded address book needs to be different than the address book already displayed in the view scroll pane on the right side of the window.
+Note that in order to notice this button's behaviour, the loaded address book needs to be different from the address book already displayed in the view scroll pane on the right side of the window.